pmphan/RE-Exercise/Exercise1.md

 3. Can you export a function without a name?

-   It's possible to export function by ordinal instead of by name.
-Relevant Microsoft's documentation: [Exporting Functions from a DLL by Ordinal Rather Than by Name](https://learn.microsoft.com/en-us/cpp/build/exporting-functions-from-a-dll-by-ordinal-rather-than-by-name?view=msvc-170)
+   It's possible to export function by ordinal only instead of by name.
+Relevant Microsoft's documentation: [Exporting Functions from a DLL by Ordinal Rather Than by Name](https://learn.microsoft.com/en-us/cpp/build/exporting-functions-from-a-dll-by-ordinal-rather-than-by-name?view=msvc-170).

+   In this exercise, `fib_noname` is exported with `NONAME` option.
+See [fib.def](fib/fib.def)

 4. Can you make a dll without the dll name as a string somewhere in the binary?